 Asparagus, Leek, and Gruyere Quiche

-Gruyere is an aged Swiss cheese with a nutty flavor that tastes great with eggs.
-To make sure the vegetables are distributed evenly, spread them in the crust before pouring in the egg mixture.
+This spring dish is made richer with Gruyere -- an aged Swiss cheese with a nutty flavor that tastes great with eggs.

 - 1 tablespoon butter